-The menu is quite extensive and include a large selection of antipasti, pasta, pizza and mains.
+The menu is quite extensive and includes a large selection of antipasti, pasta, pizza and mains.
 It can be difficult to make up your mind on a first visit.
 We finally settled on 2 antipasti, 2 pasta and a main.
-The warm artichoke salad with duck bacon, sweet peas and crisp fried bread crumbs was really great - the duck bacon could easily pass for a good pancetta an on the whole there was a nice balance of flavours.
+The warm artichoke salad with duck bacon, sweet peas and crisp fried bread crumbs was really great - the duck bacon could easily pass for a good pancetta an, on the whole, there was a nice balance of flavours.

 The mussels and clams with white wine sauce, garlic bread crumb and fried country bread was another great starter.
 The sauce was simple and had just enough saltiness to complement the mussels and clams.

-The beef shot rib al Barolo with borlotti beans, grelot onions and horse radish gremolata was a great main course.
-The beef was fork tender - and the sauce was very rich and robust in flavour.
+The beef short rib al Barolo with borlotti beans, onions and horseradish gremolata was a great main course.
+The beef was fork-tender - and the sauce was very rich and robust in flavour.

-The black and white fetuccini with salmon, salmon roe, momotaro tomatoes and marscopone cream looked interesting with the contrast of black and white pasta.
-On first taste there was a strong fishiness from the the salmon roe - but after a few bites the flavours blend together really.
+The black and white fettuccine with salmon, salmon roe, Momotaro tomatoes and mascarpone cream looked interesting with the contrast of black and white pasta.
+On first taste, there was a strong fishiness from the salmon roe - but after a few bites, the flavours blend together really.
 This one is not for those who don't like fishy tastes though.